-As of December 31, 2022, each of our executive officers was in compliance with the stock ownership requirements.
+As of December 31, 2023, each of our executive officers was in compliance with the stock ownership requirements.
+Further, in March 2024, the Board revised the Company's Governance Standards to add ownership requirements for all Regional Vice Presidents, as set forth above.